-Business owner, dedicated patriot, well-known chef, presidential steward; during the late eighteenth century, Sameul Fraunces deftly balanced all of these roles.
-Fraunces was most reknowned as the owner and operator of Fraunces's Tavern in New York City.
+Business owner, dedicated patriot, well-known chef, presidential steward; during the late eighteenth century, Samuel Fraunces deftly balanced all of these roles.
+Fraunces was most renowned as the owner and operator of Fraunces's Tavern in New York City.

 Born in the West Indies, Fraunces immigrated to New York City in 1755.
 Seven years later in 1762, Fraunces opened a tavern at the corner of Pearl and Broad Street that became an important social gathering place, gastronomical attraction, and center of Revolutionary discussion and activities.
 The tavern and Fraunces both became intricately tied to important events connected to the American Revolution.
 In addition, Fraunces had a strong link to George Washington, eventually serving as the steward of Washington's presidential households in both New York City and Philadelphia.

 George Washington first visited Fraunces's Tavern to dine upon arriving in New York City on April 13, 1776.
 Throughout the war Fraunces frequently provided food, materials, and even cover intelligence to members of the Continental Army.
 Perhaps most famously, the tavern was the location where George Washington bade farewell to his officers at the end of the Revolutionary War on December 4, 1783, the same day that the British departed from New York harbor.

 The tavern remained intricately connected to political events in the years directly following the revolution, housing offices for the Continental Congress.
 Following the ratification of the Constitution, the tavern even served as the headquarters for the newly formed Department of Foreign Affairs, Department of Treasury, and Department of War.